Gopesh2210/Loan-Predictor/README.md

 $ python3 -m venv path_to_project/venv
 ```

-- Push the locally commited files to heroku
+- To enable virtual environment for the current terminal type the following command.

 ```
 $  . path_to_project/venv/bin/activate